 This is the process of rewarding and recognizing people based on their skills.
 This stimulates people to work harder and better.
 Make sure to set up a reward system to keep the team motivated.

 The greatest challenges I have experienced in leading distributed teams all stemmed from the attitude of a few rotten apples.
-The attitude tainted management of the teams or projects they were assigned, causing more damage.
-In retrospect, there were breadcrumbs that ultimately led me to the conclusion that these individuals needed to be “managed out” for the success of remote working and business both mutually.
+The attitude tainted the management of the teams or projects they were assigned, causing more damage.
+In retrospect, there were breadcrumbs that ultimately led me to the conclusion that these individuals needed to be “managed out” for the success of remote working and business, both mutually.

 Working with distributed teams means doing things a bit differently.